breez/breez-sdk-liquid-docs/src/guide/send_payment.md

 The `destination` field of the payment request supports Liquid BIP21, Liquid addresses and Lightning invoices

 ### Lightning
+Two types of Lightning destinations are possible: BOLT11 invoices and BOLT12 offers.

-When sending via Lightning, the bolt11 invoice amount **must** be set.
+For BOLT11 invoices, the amount **must** be set.
 If the optional prepare request amount is also set, the SDK will make sure the two values match, else an error will be thrown.

 The SDK will also validate that the amount is within the send lightning limits of the swap service.